can a cruiser bike go on trails 4

 Navigating Rough Terrain

-When encountering rough terrain, it’s important to adjust your riding technique accordingly.
+It’s essential to adjust your riding technique when encountering rough terrain.
 Keep a relaxed grip on the handlebars to absorb vibrations and impacts.
 Shift your weight slightly back when going downhill to maintain stability.
 If traversing rocky or uneven surfaces, choose your path carefully, aiming for the smoothest line possible.
 Lowering your seat slightly can help increase maneuverability and improve balance on challenging terrains.

 Overcoming Obstacles